She walked over to us because my daughter was crying. “Is she okay?”

 “It’s pretty, we have to go, I’m sure we’ll see you again…” I trailed off…and we took a few more steps away from her.
 She seemed to be on her way somewhere too, and then she stopped.
 I wondered, for the first time, if something was wrong.
 If she was lost.
 Where did she come from?
 Who was she?
 I didn’t even see her approach us.

 I kept watching as we slowly walked away.
 All of a sudden, an old man came out of the house on the corner.
 It was a brick home, huge, with a For Sale sign in front.
 He moved purposefully toward her, and when he reached her, he took her arm and began leading her across the street.
 He handed her the mail.
 I wondered if that was why she went outside in the first place.
 They walked, gingerly, arm in arm, toward the enormous brick home.

-We were walking by the large brick home as well, as we were headed down that same street.
+We were walking by the house as well, as we were headed down that same street.
 Behind it was a pool, outfitted with a diving board, a few chaise lounges, and some potted plants.
 A hose lay strewn across the deck.
 There weren’t many signs of life there now, but I could see everything that had happened there before.